pranav1321-ops/CurrencyConverter/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
-- Exchange rates provided by [Your API Provider](https:/
+- Exchange rates provided by https://v6.exchangerate-api.com/v6/